Random Float numbers in Python

 import random random_float = round(random.random(), 3) print(random_float) //Output: 0.738

-In the above code, import the random module and use the random() function to generate a random float number in the range [0.0, 1.0).
-Then, use the round function to round the random float number to 3 decimal places.
+In the above code, the random module is imported, and the random() function is utilized to generate a random floating-point number within the interval [0.0, 1.0).
+Subsequently, the round function is applied to round the generated random float number to three decimal places.

 Generate random float number using a NumPy